-Homeowners insurance can help protect your personal belongings
+Homeowners insurance could help protect your personal belongings

-Unfortunate events can happen to anyone, so it usually makes sense to have homeowners insurance.
+Unfortunate events could happen to anyone, so it usually makes sense to have homeowners insurance.
 A fire or a theft could rob you of something that could be expensive to replace.
-Homeowners insurance can help you replace that item; and purchasing it might not be as expensive as you think.
+Homeowners insurance could help you replace that item; and purchasing it might not be as expensive as you think.